robpmarques/Test-RPG-Game/README.md

 This is a pretty simple action RPG game by learning purposes only.

-I will be adding some more features in the soon.
+I will be adding some more features soon